Dayo-S/R-data-lab/README.md

 ---

-Let me know if you'd like help formatting the visuals or linking to rendered plots in your README too.

 ## 🛠 Tools & Libraries Used
 - `dplyr`, `tidyr`, `ggplot2` for data manipulation and visualization
 - Base R functions for simulation and hypothesis testing